Deepfake: Concerns and countermeasures

 Though fake photos have long been plentiful, faking motion pictures has been more difficult, and the presence of deepfakes increases the difficulty of classifying videos as genuine or not.
 AI researcher Alex Champandard has said people should know how fast things can be corrupted with deepfake technology, and that the problem is not a technical one, but rather one to be solved by trust in information and journalism.
 Computer science associate professor Hao Li of the University of Southern California states that deepfakes created for malicious use, such as fake news, will be even more harmful if nothing is done to spread awareness of deepfake technology.
-Li predicted that genuine videos and deepfakes would become indistinguishable in as soon as half a year, as of October 2019, due to rapid advancement in artificial intelligence and computer graphics.
+Li predicted that genuine videos and deepfakes would become indistinguishable in as soon as six months, as of October 2019, due to rapid advancement in artificial intelligence and computer graphics.
 Former Google fraud czar Shuman Ghosemajumder has called deepfakes an area of "societal concern" and said that they will inevitably evolve to a point at which they can be generated automatically, and an individual could use that technology to produce millions of deepfake videos.

 Credibility of information

 A primary pitfall is that humanity could fall into an age in which it can no longer be determined whether a medium's content corresponds to the truth.
 Deepfakes are one of a number of tools for disinformation attack, creating doubt, and undermining trust.
-They have a potential to interfere with democratic functions in societies, such as identifying collective agendas, debating issues, informing decisions, and solving problems though the exercise of political will.
+They have a potential to interfere with democratic functions in societies, such as identifying collective agendas, debating issues, informing decisions, and solving problems through the exercise of political will.
 People may also start to dismiss real events as fake.

 Defamation

 Deepfakes possess the ability to damage individual entities tremendously.
 This is because deepfakes are often targeted at one individual, and/or their relations to others in hopes to create a narrative powerful enough to influence public opinion or beliefs.
 This can be done through deepfake voice phishing, which manipulates audio to create fake phone calls or conversations.
 Another method of deepfake use is fabricated private remarks, which manipulate media to convey individuals voicing damaging comments.
 The quality of a negative video or audio does not need to be that high.
 As long as someone's likeness and actions are recognizable, a deepfake can hurt their reputation.

-In September 2020 Microsoft made public that they are developing a Deepfake detection software tool.
+In September 2020, Microsoft made public that they were developing a Deepfake detection software tool.